 Familiarize your pet with your carYour pet should be familiar with your car.
 They should know that a car is a safe place.
 Start with taking your pet to the car and reward them with treats.
 Then, put the treats in the car and let your pet sniff them.
 After some time, put the treats in a bag and then place them in the car.
 It is no surprise that your pet will get used to taking a car ride and building safe associations.

 Prepare at least three days food and waterMake sure that your food storage is water-tight, like in a sealed jar.
 In case of flooding, your food won't be ruined by water.
 Canned food also works well because it's less likely to spoil and the included water will help keep your pet hydrated.

 Buy the suppliesIt's not hard to do this on a budget DIY style, but if you want to make things easier, Amazon has many emergency pet supplies ready for purchase.
 Start with a sticker on your window that lets people know you have pets.
 Follow up with a pet survival kit or an emergency first aid pet kit.

 How are you preparing your furry family members for disaster?
 Share your favorite tips and help save others' pets.

-Petcube Bites is the pet cam that lets you check on your pet right from your phone, and gives you the peace of mind knowing your loved one is well.
+Petcube Bites is the pet cam that lets you check on your pet right from your phone and gives you peace of mind knowing your loved one is well.